staabm/phpstan-dba/docs/query-plan-analysis.md

 ```

 For more fine grained control, you can pass a positive-integer describing the number of unindexed reads a query is allowed to execute before being considered inefficient.
+This will only affect queries which already use an index.

 ```php
 $config = new RuntimeConfiguration();